Bhupesh-V/til/Shell/generate-feed-for-files-in-git-repo.md

-# Generate Feed for files inside a Git repository - Recent n files
+# Generate Feed for files inside a Git repository - Recent N files
 **_Posted on 16 Mar, 2021_**

 Github is nice enough to provide us with RSS feeds for latest commits in a repo but it lacks the basic thing of telling me what commit introduced a new file.